Newlands Valley: Settlements

 The valley has a minor motor road that traverses its entire length; it starts at the village of Braithwaite on the A66 and continues over Newlands Hause to Buttermere.
 Another road starts at the hamlet of Portinscale (also on the A66) and joins the route from Braithwaite near the village of Stair.
 The valley is thinly populated, consisting mainly of farms and tourist accommodation.
-Stair is the main settlement in the valley and is the location of the Newlands Adventure Centre and the Swinside Inn, which is the only pub in the valley and is situated one kilometre to the north of Stair.
+Stair is the main settlement in the valley.
 Demolition began in 2006 of Rigg Beck, the well-known "purple house" on the main Braithwaite–Buttermere road; this large Victorian house was for many years a source of cheap accommodation for visitors (including Ted Hughes, Tenzing Norgay, Doug Scott, Tom Courtenay and Bob Hoskins).
-The building was destroyed by fire on 30 June 2008,.
+The building was destroyed by fire on 30 June 2008.
 In its place now stands a new house built from grey stone.

 Further up the valley is the hamlet of Little Town, which has been made famous by the writings of Beatrix Potter, whose 1905 children's book The Tale of Mrs. Tiggy-Winkle is based in the area and opens with the line "Once upon a time there was a little girl called Lucie, who lived at a farm called Little-town.
 She was a good little girl--only she was always losing her pocket- handkerchiefs!".
 Little Town consists of a farm and a few cottages, and is the site of the small whitewashed Newlands Church, which was originally built in the 16th century but had fallen into disrepair by the 19th century.
 It was gradually rebuilt over a number of years and was re-opened in 1885.
 The stained glass window on the east wall dates from 1845, while the south facing window is a memorial to a World War I soldier.

 This chapel was visited by William Wordsworth in May 1826, inspiring him to write a stanza in his poem “To May”, the full poem being on display in the chapel.
 In 2000 the chapel underwent restoration.
 Little Town used to have its own school – before it was closed in 1967 – as well as its own pub, which closed and was converted to farm buildings many years ago.
 Skelgill, on the slopes of Catbells, is a farm dating back to the 14th century, which includes a 12-bedded camping barn for visitors.
 The most southerly habitation in the valley is Keskadale farm, a traditional sheep and beef cattle farm, which has been in the Harryman family for generations and also offers tourist accommodation.
 For car drivers, the Newlands valley ends at Newlands Hause at a height of 333 metres (1093 feet), where there is a car park at the foot of the slopes of Robinson; the Moss Force waterfall can be seen coming down from the fell.
 From the hause, the road descends steeply to Buttermere.